 - Manual submission

 - Creature resources, Kashyyyk, and Mustafar

 - How to fix old, wrong resources

-SWGCraft.org – to be able to submit resources to SWGCraft.org you must register yourself at the site and you must let SWGAide know user-name and password; open the SWGCraft dialog via menu Options » SWGCraft... .
-SWGAide stores the password in encrypted form in the DAT file and it is never sent anywhere but only used when communicating with SWGCraft, and also then it is strongly encrypted.
+SWGAide.com – to be able to submit resources to swgaide.com you must register yourself at the site, click the verification email, then you must input your SWGAide username and password into the app and verify; open the SWGAide dialog via menu Options » SWGAide... .
+SWGAide stores the password in encrypted form in the DAT file and it is never sent anywhere but only used when communicating with SWGAide website, and also then it is strongly encrypted.

 Options – at menu Options » ISdroid you specify your preferences:

 - Allow w/o stats – allow submission of new resources without stats, this is recommended.
 Resources submitted without stats are made visible for more players who can complement them at any convenient date; conversely, not submitted resources cannot be augmented and possibly they do not trigger depletion of older resources (this is Organics).